jhd1013/kickstarter-analysis/README.md

     A key limitation of the data is the lack of a qualitative measurement of a given campaign's overall appeal to the Kickstarter community.
 Such a measurement would allow us to isolate unpopular campaigns and better understand how other variables affect the success of the campaign.

     Also, there is no geographic or demographic data for the campaigns or their backers.
-This data would help us provide a more accurate forecast and recommendation for our client based on her location.
-This would be particularly useful for theater campaigns since certain locales and populations are likely to have much more interest in supporting them.
+This data would help us provide a more accurate forecast based on the locale that would benefit from the results of the campaign.
+This would be particularly useful for theater campaigns since certain locales and populations value theater more than others.

 - What are some other possible tables and/or graphs that we could create?